 - Plumbing and Sewer Work: Hengel Brothers, Inc., La Crosse

 Special Building Features

-- Main Theatre - Variable in audience capacity through movable ceiling panels to create 535, 748, or 1,123 seats; converts from a proscenium theatre into a concert hall with a specially designed acoustic shell; completely equipped and adaptable to accommodate drama, musical comedy, opera, ballet, concerts, lectures, and conferences.
+- Main Theatre - Includes seating for about 1,200 guests; Converts from a proscenium theatre into a concert hall with a specially designed acoustic shell; completely equipped and adaptable to accommodate drama, musical comedy, opera, ballet, concerts, lectures, and conferences.

 - Nola Starling Recital Hall - Includes seating for up to 178 for solo and small group ensemble performances with adjoining Hospitality Suite.

 - La Croix Black Box Theatre - Includes seating for up to 184 for dramatic presentations and allowing for variable placement of the audience, such as arena staging with the audience on all four sides or thrust staging with the audience on three sides.

 - Dance Studios - For training dancers and presenting special dance performances, located in the basement and on the first floor of the Fine Arts Center.

 - Art Galleries - Located on the art floor of the academic wing and throughout the lobby areas of the building and the Main Theatre.

 An excerpt from the book Continuity and Change: The History of Viterbo College, 1890-1980, by Sister Theodine Sebold:

 "A wealth of co-curricular activity paralleled the expansion of and diversification occurring in academic areas.
 With the opening of the multi-million dollar Fine Arts Center, the college had the facilities for showcasing campus talent in music, art, and drama, and for featuring nationally acclaimed guest artists."